writeas/writeas-cli/README.md

 ### Getting Support

-We're available on [several channels](https://write.as/contact), and prefer our [discuss instance](https://discuss.write.as) for project discussion.
+We're available on [several channels](https://write.as/contact), and prefer our [forum](https://discuss.write.as) for project discussion.
 Please don't use the GitHub issue tracker to ask questions.

 ### Reporting Issues